vay3t/ghostfer/README.md

 Sniffer that captures arp packets and delivers an output with the respective ip and mac address

 # Why ghostfer?
-It is made in a compiled language by what makes it more optimal and portable, the only dependence you need for run it is libpcap.
+It is made in a compiled language by what makes it more optimal, portable and lightweight, the only dependence you need for run it is libpcap.

 # Usage
 Need root